The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Common Infections Causing Sepsis in Elderly Nursing Home Residents

-Sepsis is not an infection itself but rather a life-threatening condition that occurs when the body has an extreme response to an infection.
+While not an infection itself, sepsis occurs when the body has an extreme response to an infection.
 The most common infections that lead to sepsis in nursing homes include:

 Sepsis as a Sign of Nursing Home Negligence